 A trust advance is tearing down a wall without knowing what’s on the other side.
-You might be carried away by the wind, but also make a new friend.
+You might be carried away by the wind, but you also might make a new friend.

-By and large, we now live in a world where our biggest concerns are our careers, our relationships, and our happiness.
-Most of us are not running through the woods trying to survive another day.
-More people die from too much food than too little.
+By and large, we live in a world where our biggest concerns are our careers, our relationships, and our happiness.
+Most of us are not running through the wilderness trying to survive.
+More people in the world die from too much food than too little.
 More from self-harm than violence.

 As a result, cooperation now carries disproportionately greater reward than competition.
 It’s what allowed us to create this world of abundance in the first place.
 We haven’t figured out how to allocate it best, but we’re getting there.
 And while the world isn’t perfect and never will be, cooperating humans win.

-Therefore, most of the risks we take are risks of rejection.
-Of being exposed and vulnerable.
+Therefore, most of the risks we take are risks of rejection, of being exposed and vulnerable.
 But they’re not risks of survival.
 They’re problems of ego, not existence.
-Being laughed at, being told “no,” being broken up with, these are not matters of life and death.
+Being laughed at, being told “no,” being rejected romantically—these are not matters of life and death.

-So when I reached out to my friend, I felt weak when, actually, I was the strong one.
-Sending that message felt like caving.
-Like giving in.
-But, in reality, I was the one showing up.
-The one saying “here I am.”
+When I reached out to my friend I felt weak — but actually, I was the strong one.
+Sending that message felt like caving, like giving in.
+In reality, I was the one showing up—the one saying “here I am.”
 Yes, I exposed myself.
 Yes, I was vulnerable.
 But it was an act of courage, not defeat.
-And in today’s world, at least most of the time, courage is rewarded not rejected.
+And in today’s world, at least most of the time, courage is rewarded, not rejected.

-The best thing you can do to be of service, to be a good friend, wife, dad, even stranger, to be the person we all want to be around, is to be vulnerable.
+The best thing you can do to be of service; to be a good friend, partner, parent, even stranger; to be the person we all want to be around, is to be vulnerable.

 Being vulnerable tears down walls between humans.
-Behind those walls are trust, love, honesty, joy, resilience, friendship, and lots of other magic things.
+Behind those walls are trust, love, honesty, joy, resilience, friendship, and lots of other magical things.
 What’s more, each wall that crumbles hands more people a hammer.
 Trust advances multiply.
-You hand out one, they’ll hand out five more.
+You hand out one, and they’ll hand out five more.